bjb28/shoggoth/README.md

 # To-Do #

-[ ]Add simple check to make sure the expected number of VMs are present [ ]Test boot/invoke-vmscript with the wait-tools option.
-Need to specify the script type I think [ ]Add CPT account to ESXi with full perms
+- [ ] Add simple check to make sure the expected number of VMs are present
+- [ ] Test boot/invoke-vmscript with the wait-tools option.
+Need to specify the script type I think
+- [ ] Add CPT account to ESXi with full perms
+- [ ] Auto-select host and data store one only one option is present.